WebOrigami/cat-prints-store/ReadMe.md

-This sample shows a simple Web Origami project with an online store.
+This is the source for [coffeeaardvark.com](https://coffeeaardvark.com), a simple Web Origami project with an online store.

 There are a number of online store service providers that allow static site authors to add commerce features.
 This demo uses [Snipcart](https://snipcart.com/), which is comparatively easy to set up and has a low sales commission.
 (As of late 2023, this was 2%.)